microsoft/coe-starter-kit/ALMAcceleratorForAdvancedMakers/USERGUIDE.md

    - Select an **existing branch** or **create a new branch** based on an existing branch and enter a **comment**.
 Use the hashtag notation e.g. `#123` to link the changes to a specific work item in Azure DevOps and Select **Commit**.
      ![Export Solution from Dataverse to New Azure DevOps Branch](.attachments/GETTINGSTARTED/image-20210303085710535.png)

-   >[!NOTE]: There is an option to specify if the latest changes contain Delete Components.
-This allows the user to specify whether to perform an **update** or an **upgrade** of the solution when it is deployed.
-The former will increase the performance of the pipelines and reduce the overall time to deploy.

    - When the push begins a waiting indicator will appear.
 If the push is successful a checkbox will appear otherwise a red x will appear.
 In order to see the progress of your push select the progress indicator which will take you to the running pipeline in Azure DevOps.
    - Repeat the pushes as you iterate on your solution.

 1. When you are ready to create a pull request for the changes to your branch select the Create Pull Request button.

    >[!NOTE]: Be sure to publish your changes before initiating the push.